Laser Therapy for Scar Tissue Repair & Wound Healing

 How Laser Therapy Helps Heal Wounds

-There are both internal and external wounds, and for the purpose of this blog we’ll focus on how laser therapy helps heal external, or cutaneous wounds, like cuts, scrapes, incisions, or any break in the skin.
+There are both internal and external wounds, and for this blog, we’ll focus on how laser therapy helps heal superficial or cutaneous wounds, like cuts, scrapes, incisions, or any break in the skin.
 Sometimes wounds are accidents, like scraping your knee when you fall off your bike, and others are intentional, like a surgical incision, but both take time to heal.

 How Laser Therapy Repairs Scar Tissue

 While proper wound care prevents or minimizes scar tissue formation, scars may still form.
 Or we may have existing scars from previous injuries or surgeries.
 Scars form when the skin’s dermis is damaged, and the body forms new collagen fibers to repair it.
 The dermis is the deep layer of the skin that contains blood capillaries, nerve endings, hair follicles, and other structures.